Miami (FL) vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

-A pair of the nation's best passing offenses meet when the Miami (FL) Hurricanes (2-2, 0-0 ACC) bring college football's 25th-ranked passing offense into a matchup with the Virginia Cavaliers (2-2, 0-0 ACC), who have the No. 1 passing offense, on Thursday, September 30, 2021.
+Two of the nation's top passing attacks square off when the Miami (FL) Hurricanes (2-2, 0-0 ACC) bring college football's 25th-ranked passing offense into a matchup with the Virginia Cavaliers (2-2, 0-0 ACC), who have the No. 1 passing offense, on Thursday, September 30, 2021.
 The Hurricanes are 3.5-point favorites.
-The over/under is set at 62 for the outing.
+A 62-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.